-Next, when you approach organizations both in the capacity of volunteerism and as an employee, consider how your work benefits your own learning and the organization as a whole.
+Next, when you approach organizations consider how your work benefits your own learning and the organization as a whole.
+This could be both in the capacity of volunteerism and as an employee,

 Finally, I need to add that international students have a great advantage in providing organizations with a global perspective.
-This is valuable and critical in creating systems that benefit all Canadians, whether that be as an entrepreneur, politically or academically.
+This is valuable and critical in creating systems that benefit all Canadians.
+This could be as an entrepreneur, politically or academically.
 I encourage you to invite yourself to the table through volunteerism and employment where your contribution is valued and upheld.